Make sure your technology, infrastructure and systems are accessible and inclusive for all users.

 You must be accurate about how far your product meets accessibility standards.
 The buyer may ask for confirmation as part of the call off contract, either from you directly, or through a third party certification.

 Meeting the WCAG 2.1 standard for websites and digital services

-Read the guidance on understanding WCAG 2.1.
+Read the guidance on the WCAG 2.1 AA standard.